Mary,

 “We acknowledge the resurrection of the dead, of which Jesus Christ our Lord became the firstling; he bore a body not in appearance but in truth derived from Mary the Mother of God” (Letter to All Non-Egyptian Bishops 12 [A.D.
 324]).

-“Hail to you forever, you virgin Mother of God, our unceasing joy, for unto you do I again return. . . .
-Hail, you fount of the Son’s love for man. . . .
-Wherefore, we pray you, the most excellent among women, who boast in the confidence of your maternal honors, that you would unceasingly keep us in remembrance.
-O holy Mother of God, remember us, I say, who make our boast in you, and who in august hymns celebrate your memory, which will ever live, and never fade away” (ibid., 14).
+“Therefore, we pray [ask] you, the most excellent among women, who glories in the confidence of your maternal honors, that you would unceasingly keep us in remembrance.
+O holy Mother of God, remember us, I say, who make our boast in you, and who in august hymns celebrate the memory, which will ever live, and never fade away” (ibid.).

 “The Father bears witness from heaven to his Son.
 The Holy Spirit bears witness, coming down bodily in the form of a dove.
 The archangel Gabriel bears witness, bringing the good tidings to Mary.
 The Virgin Mother of God bears witness” (Catechetical Lectures 10:19 [A.D.
 350]).